philiperskine/philiperskine/README.md

 - 👋 Hi, I’m @philiperskine!
 - 👀 I’m interested in learning coding and computer science to reskill as a software engineer.

 - 🌱 I’m currently learning Python, HTML, CSS, and JavaScript.
-I have just started taking CS50x and, in my spare time, I'm working my way through Al Sweigart's book 'Invent Your Own Computer Games With Python' (4th ed.)
-[I'm currently on p.52/334].
+- I'm working my way through Al Sweigart's book 'Invent Your Own Computer Games With Python' (4th ed.)
+[I'm currently on p.57/334].
+- I've just started taking CS50x (AKA 'CS50's Introduction to Computer Science') [I'm currently on the Week 0 task].

 - 💞️ I’m looking to collaborate on simple projects.
 - 📫 How to reach me: https://www.linkedin.com/in/philiperskine/
 - 😄 Pronouns: He/Him